dayadam/news-scraper/README.md

 ## Usage

-Users can enter the quantity they want to subtract from the database in each "Buy quantity:" input field.
-Clicking the "Place order" button will submit the order, subtract from the database, and update the new inventory quantity in the "Stock Quantity:" field.
+Users can enter their name and comment in those respective fields on an article and click the "Submit" button to save it to the database and display it.
+Clicking the "Delete" button besides an existing comment will remove it from the database and remove it from the user interface.
+The article headlines are hyperlinks to the Hypepotamus article itself.

 ## Built With